The Golden Age of Wireless

 The Golden Age of Wireless is the debut album by English musician Thomas Dolby.
-Originally released in May 1982, the album was reissued in a number of different configurations, with later resequencings including the pop hit "She Blinded Me with Science".
+Originally released on 10 May 1982, the album was reissued in a number of different configurations, with later resequencings including the pop hit "She Blinded Me with Science".

 Background

-Preceding the album, Dolby allowed a demo of "Airwaves" to be included on a collection titled From Brussels with Love, published in December 1980 by Belgian label Les Disques Du Crépuscule.
-In response to friends urging him to put out a single, Dolby released his first 45 rpm 7-inch single, "Urges" backed with "Leipzig", on 18 February 1981.
+Preceding the album, Dolby submitted a demo of "Airwaves" to be included on a collection titled From Brussels with Love, released on 20 November 1980 by Belgian label Les Disques Du Crépuscule.
+In response to friends urging him to put out a single, Dolby released his first 45 rpm 7-inch single, "Urges" backed with "Leipzig", on 13 February 1981.
 Under the imprint of London-based Armageddon Records, the single was co-produced by Andy Partridge of XTC, who also played percussion on the track.
 Sounds magazine reviewed "Urges" positively, calling Dolby a "new romantic...
 A Futurist Rundgren perhaps?"
 None of these songs were announced as singles for an upcoming album, but they later appeared on some editions of Golden Age of Wireless.

 During April–May 1981, Dolby stayed in New York to join the album project 4 by Foreigner.
 Producer Mutt Lange requested him on the strength of a demo tape Dolby had given to Zomba Publishing, a firm with Lange serving as a partner.
-Dolby's synthesizer work gave the album a polished sheen, especially his Brian Eno–like ambient synth intro to "Waiting for a Girl Like You".
+Dolby's synthesizer work gave the 4 album a polished sheen, especially his Brian Eno–like ambient synth intro to "Waiting for a Girl Like You".
 The monies earned from his session work for Foreigner allowed him to finance The Golden Age of Wireless, and the 4 album credit brought him greater notice.
 Dolby also toured with Foreigner sporadically in late 1981 and 1982, to promote 4 in concert.

 While working on Golden Age of Wireless, Dolby was involved in several side projects.
-He wrote the song "New Toy" for Lene Lovich, about his new Fairlight CMI synthesizer.
+He wrote the song "New Toy" for Lene Lovich, about his new Fairlight CMI computer music instrument.
 In May 1981, Dolby produced the single "Dream Soldiers" by the Fallout Club, a band for which Dolby sang and played synthesizers.
 The Fallout Club was signed to Happy Birthday Records.
 In August, Dolby released a cover of the Joni Mitchell song "The Jungle Line" as a single under the artist name Low Noise, his own project on Happy Birthday Records.
 He was inspired to make the recording after hearing Mitchell's 1975 album The Hissing of Summer Lawns.
 The Fallout Club disbanded toward the end of 1981.
 Dolby played live shows in London, including dates at the Heaven and the Albany Empire in April 1982.

-Three more of Dolby's songs appeared in late 1981 and early 1982: "Europa and the Pirate Twins" came out on 15 September 1981 as another independent Dolby single; "Airwaves" was issued on 30 January 1982; and "Radio Silence" was released on 25 March, accompanied by the announcement of the upcoming album.
+Three more of Dolby's songs appeared in late 1981 and early 1982: "Europa and the Pirate Twins" came out in September 1981 as his first release on EMI Records; "Airwaves" was issued in January 1982; and "Radio Silence" was released in March, accompanied by the announcement of the upcoming album.
 "Europa" reached No. 45 in Canada.